How to Manage a Remote Finance Team as a CFO

 Deliberate and Regular Communication

 It’s not a whole lot different than being a brick and mortar CFO.
 One differentiator is that you have to have deliberate communications with your teams.
 For example, a regular cadence to have one-on-ones.
 Make sure that you communicate everything that you need from your staff in a very precise way.
 Being specific is crucial so that when you have the outcomes, they come back to you in the way that you were expecting.
 In short, be crystal clear about your expectations.

 Shift to Outcome-Based Work

-Suzanne Shifflet [00:02:38] One of the things that we do here is by focusing on work products that are outcome-based, as opposed to when you are able to go meet with someone face to face.
+One of the things we do here is focusing on work products that are outcome-based, as opposed to when you are able to go meet with someone face to face.
 You’re able to kind of see that they’re working hard and all of that when you’re at an office.

-When you’re in a virtual environment, you’re really having to depend on what is getting produced, either your monthly financials, your audit, all of those kinds of things, or more outcome-based, as opposed to just walking over and having that quick-touch base several times throughout the day.
+Whereas when you’re in a virtual environment, you’re really having to depend on what is getting produced.
+For instance, either your monthly financials, your audit, all of those kinds of things.
+It’s more outcome-based, as opposed to just walking over and having that quick-touch base several times throughout the day.

-Suzanne Shifflet [00:03:09] You’re more apt to just connect a couple of times throughout the day either over Zoom or Chat or even a day could go by but you have to know that those projects are in play.
+You’re more apt to just connect a couple of times throughout the day either over Zoom or Chat.
+You might even let a day could go by but you have to know that those projects are in play.

-Suzanne Shifflet [00:03:20] So, communicating at the beginning what your expectations are really important and then having regular one-on-ones, team meetings.
-What we do in our team meetings helps with making it a little less like a virtual team as we do things, like play little games and stuff to get to know each other.
+Communicating at the beginning is really important and then having regular one-on-ones and team meetings.
+What we do in our team meetings helps with making it a little less like a virtual team.
+We do things, like play little games and get to know each other.